Uberi/Canvas-AHK/Documentation/Modules/Surface.md

 ### Canvas.Surface.Height
 The height of the surface (units).
 Should not be modified.

+### Canvas.Surface.Clone()
+Creates a new, independent surface with the same properties and contents as the current surface.

+Returns the new surface object.

 ### Canvas.Surface.Clear(Color = 0x00000000)
 Clears the entire surface to a color defined by `Color` (color).